 Students are expected to make a post in the forums as instructed, based on the videos and course readings, when their group is assigned to do so.
-These must be posted by noon on Wednesday.
+Initial posts must be done by noon on Wednesday.
 Another group of students who do not compose an initial post will be required to respond to at least one of their colleague's posts before the chats on Thursday.